-The rate of college drop outs affects not only our students who have reduced financial wealth accumulation during their lifetime, but have bigger effects for communities and corporations.
-The need reducing drop out rates of college students is immediate.
+The rate of college dropouts affects not only our students who have reduced financial wealth accumulation during their lifetime, but also has bigger effects for communities and corporations.
+The need to reduce dropout rates of college students is immediate.

 more likely for college dropouts to be unemployed, compared to college graduates.

 of low-income, first-generation students do not graduate within six years.